Andrew Divoff: Career

-Other business ventures and philanthropy
+Business ventures and philanthropy

 Divoff has pursued a number of other business ventures in addition to professional acting, and uses many of these businesses as a springboard for philanthropic and environmentalist efforts.
 In the early 1990s, he was a co-owner of the blues bar and restaurant Sunset Social Club.

 Divoff is passionate about environmental issues and water rights, and believes that the best form of activism is simply to help people in need.
 Several years after his move from actor William Boyd's former home in Hollywood to the Lake Arrowhead region of the San Bernardino Mountains in 1992, Divoff formed a logging crew during a time when he described acting opportunities as scarce.
 Divoff and his crew focused on removing trees that were dead or dying due to a pine beetle infestation.
 Divoff later became a partner in Verdant Resource and in Alpine Village Water Company that serves a nearby mountain community.
 Verdant Resource holds a patent for a wind-powered water pump.
 With the help of a government grant, Divoff and the other partners at the water company provided running water to a small community using Verdant's pump technology.